devops-works/dw-query-digest/README.md

 in a report.

-See also https://github.com/devops-works/slowql for an alternative implementation and MySQL slow-query package.
+See also https://github.com/devops-works/slowql for an alternative implementation conatianing a log replayer.

 ## Usage